Kelsey Mitchell scores 20 points, Fever beat Lynx 86-75

 Indiana took the lead for good during a 25-5 run to open the third quarter.
 Kelsey Mitchell capped the rally at 63-53 with a step-back 3-pointer.
 Twice in the fourth quarter, the Lynx (10-11) cut the deficit to two.

-Minnesota had an 18-0 run in the second quarter and led by as much as 20 before going into the break with a 48-38 lead.
+Minnesota had an 18-0 run in the second quarter and had its big lead before going into the break with a 48-38 advantage.

 Sylvia Fowles had 17 points to lead Minnesota, which lost its fourth in a row.
 Temi Fagbenle and Napheesa Collier added 14 points each.